cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/parameters.rst

 Parameter Types
 ---------------

-Parameters can be either words or integers:
+Parameters can be either strings or integers:

 .. code-block:: cylc